-1 Investment Policy
+1 Investment Policy - Management of Risk

 - 1.1 DLUHC and CIPFA have extended the meaning of 'investments' to include both financial and non-financial investments.
 This report deals solely with financial investments managed by the treasury management team.
+Non-financial investments, essentially the purchase of income yielding assets, are covered in the Capital Strategy. - 1.1 The Authority's investment policy has regard to the following: -

+DLUHC's Guidance on Local Government Investments ("the Guidance") CIPFA Treasury Management in Public Services Code of Practice and Cross Sectoral Guidance Notes 2021 ("the Code") CIPFA Treasury Management Guidance Notes 2021

+The Authority's investment priorities will be order:

+- security,

+- portfolio liquidity,

+- yield (return).

+The Authority will aim to achieve the optimum return (yield) on its investments commensurate with proper levels of security and liquidity and with regard to the Authority's risk appetite.

-Non-financial investments, essentially the purchase of income yielding assets, are covered in the Capital Strategy. - 1.2 The Council's appetite for risk must be clearly identified in its strategy report.
-The Council affirms that its investment policies are underpinned by a strategy of prudent investment of funds held on behalf of the local community.
-The objectives of the investment policy are firstly the security of funds (protecting the capital sum from loss) and then liquidity (keeping money readily available for expenditure when needed).
-Once approved levels of security and liquidity are met, the Council will seek to maximise yield from its investments, consistent with the applying of the agreed parameters.
-These principles are carried out by strict adherence to the risk management and control strategies set out in the TMP Schedules and the Treasury Management Strategy. - 1.3 Responsibility for risk management and control lies within the Council and cannot be delegated to an outside organisation. - 1.4 Investment instruments identified for use in the financial year are listed in sections 6 and 7 under the 'Specified' and 'Non-Specified' Investments categories.
+- 1.2 In the current economic climate, it is considered appropriate to maintain a degree of liquidity to cover cash flow needs but to also consider "laddering" investments for periods up to 12 months with high credit rated financial institutions, whilst investment rates remain elevated. - 1.3 Responsibility for risk management and control lies within the Council and cannot be delegated to an outside organisation. - 1.4 Investment instruments identified for use in the financial year are listed in sections 6 and 7 under the 'Specified' and 'Non-Specified' Investments categories.